Jack Ryan (character): Films

-Five films based on Clancy novels featuring Jack Ryan have been produced.
+Six films based on Clancy novels featuring Jack Ryan have been produced.
 Jack Ryan was portrayed by Alec Baldwin in the 1990 film The Hunt for Red October, Harrison Ford in Patriot Games (1992) and Clear and Present Danger (1994), Ben Affleck in the 2002 film The Sum of All Fears, and Chris Pine in 2014 film Jack Ryan: Shadow Recruit.
+He is also portrayed by John Krasinski in the 2026 film Jack Ryan: Ghost War.

 In the novels, Patriot Games occurs before The Hunt for Red October, though the order was reversed in the film versions.
 Additionally, The Sum of All Fears is not part of the Baldwin/Ford series, but rather an intended reboot of the franchise which departs significantly from the chronology of the novels.
 It takes place in 2002, whereas the novel takes place in 1991/1992.
 Jack Ryan: Shadow Recruit is a second reboot of the franchise and departs from all previous films.
+Jack Ryan: Ghost War is a continuation of the Amazon Prime series of the same name.